Best Memory Foam Mattresses of 2022

 Soft side: 4-5/10; Firm side: 7/10

-If you’re a stomach sleeper, you may find more comfort on the firm side—this will help reduce stress on the spine and lower back.
-If you think you may like a firm mattress, but don’t want to go too firm, a flippable mattress like the Layla that offers multiple options is a great choice.
+If you’re a stomach sleeper, you may find more comfort on the flippable Layla’s firm side to help reduce stress on the spine and lower back.
+If you think you may like a firm mattress but don’t want to go too firm, a flippable mattress like the Layla that offers multiple options is a great choice.

 Layla’s copper properties are also great for pressure and pain relief—making your sleeping hours even more restful and restorative.
 We also love that Layla offers a lifetime warranty for as long as you own the mattress.

-This mattress only received a 7.5 out of 10 for its cooling capabilities.
+This mattress receives only a 7.5/10 for its cooling capabilities.
 If you have a tendency to sleep super hot, the Layla mattress may not be the best choice.
 You might want to turn to an innerspring mattress instead, or perhaps the Cocoon Chill.

 See our full Layla mattress review.